gramantin/awesome-rails/README.md

 | [eol](https://github.com/EOL/eol) | Encyclopedia of Life | [Live](http://eol.org/) |
 | [crabgrass-core](https://github.com/riseuplabs/eol) | A web application designed for activist groups to be better able to collaborate online | |
 | [alaveteli](https://github.com/mysociety/alaveteli) | Provide a Freedom of Information request system for your jurisdiction | [Live](http://alaveteli.org) |

+# Notes

+Contributions, pull requests are welcomed!

+Here I listed below sites, projects that is on-air now or ready for production (with some minor changes).
+For packages or gems, I suggest you to check other awesome stuffs.
+E.g. for Content Management Systems or CMS; I suggest to check out [this list](https://github.com/Sdogruyol/awesome-ruby#cms).

 # Notable Awesome Stuffs